zsuzsannamangu/CSharp-and-DotNet-Project/README.md

           });

-## Styling the Index page with CSS and Bootstrap, plus JavaScript
+## Styling the Index page with CSS and Bootstrap, plus adding JavaScript
 The history of rentals is shown in a tabular form.
 If a Rental is damaged, a red X symbol is shown next to it, if it's not, there is a green checkmark symbol.
 I used Font-Awesome for these icons.
 The name of the rental items is displayed using Bootstrap badge, so it can be distinguished.
 If the rental item is not damaged the description of the damage/notes